Heerozh/spectre/README.md

 `self.blotter.order_target(asset: str, target: number)` **context:** *rebalance*

-Order assets to target shares.
-Negative number means short.
+Place an order on an asset to target number of shares in position, negative number means short.

 If no transaction occurs, like asset cannot be traded or limited by `daily_curb`, it will return False.